-The ferromagnetic Kondo lattice model has been widely used as a minimal model to describe some features of the manganites 1 La{1-x}Sr_xMnO3, La{1-x}Sr{1+x}MnO4, and $La{2-2x}Sr{1+2x}Mn_2O_7$.
+The ferromagnetic Kondo lattice model has been widely used as a minimal model to describe some features of the manganites1 $La{1-r}Sr_rMnO_3$, $La{1-x}Sr{1+x}MnO_4$ $La{2-2x}Sr{1+2x}Mn_2O_7$.
 The model contains one itinerant e_g orbital and the t{2g} core spin at each site.
-The e_g electrons are ferromagnetically coupled to the S=3/2core spins generated by the fully occupied t{2q} orbitals.
-The large ferromagnetic Hund's rule coupling leads to the formation of two bands, the lower and the upper Kondo band, with the e_q electrons predominantly parallel to the core spins in the lower band.
-The core spins strongly influence the mobility of the e_q electrons via double exchange (DE).
+The e_g electrons are ferromagnetically coupled to the S=3/2 core spins generated by the fully occupied t{2g} orbitals.
+The large ferromagnetic Hund's rule coupling leads to the formation of two bands, the lower and upper Kondo bands, with the e_g electrons predominantly parallel to the core spins in the lower band.
+The core spins strongly influence the mobility of the e_g electrons via double exchange (DE).
 At high hole density, this leads to a ferromagnetic arrangement of the core spins, while antiferromagnetism is preferred for the completely filled lower Kondo band.
-In the opposite case of an empty Kondo band, the t{2q} core spins are antiferromagnetically oriented due to superexchange.
+In the opposite case of an empty Kondo band, the t{2g} core spins are antiferromagnetically oriented due to superexchange.

 Since the core spins have a fairly large spin, S=3/2, they are frequently approximated by classical spins, greatly simplifying calculations.
-Furthermore, the on-site Coulomb repulsion U between the e_g electrons is often neglected because double occupancy is already suppressed by the Hund's rule coupling and because its treatment considerably increases the numerical effort.
-A review of these semi-classical simulations can be found in Refs.
-3,4 and references therein.
-Several of these studies have found that phase separation into regions with either ferromagnetically or antiferromagnetically aligned core spins occurs when the lower Kondo band is nearly empty $(n \gtrsim 0)$ or nearly filled $(n \lesssim 1)$.
+Furthermore, the on-site Coulomb repulsion U between the e_g electrons is often neglected because double occupancy is already suppressed by the Hund's rule coupling and because its treatment considerably increases the numerical effort.2 A review of these semiclassical simulations can be found in Refs.
+3 and 4, and references therein.
+Several of these studies^{5,6} have found that phase separation into regions with either ferromagnetically or antiferromagnetically aligned core spins occurs when the lower Kondo band is nearly empty $(n \ge 0)$ or nearly filled $(n \le 1)$.

-In previous work by some of the current authors, also treating the core spins classically, similar numerical results were obtained.^{2,7} However, a closer analysis of the data revealed that the features which had been interpreted by other authors to indicate phase separation (a discontinuity in the electron density versus the chemical potential, a pseudogap in the one-particle density of states) were, in fact, due to small, independent ferromagnetic polarons.
-Likewise, ferromagnetic polarons have been found for the almost empty lower Kondo band, for localized S=1/2 quantum spins.^{8,9} For the antiferromagnetic Kondo model,10 small ferromagnetic droplets were predicted by Kagan et al. 11 The question arises whether the correct quantum mechanical treatment of the S=3/2 core spins would favor phase separation instead of independent ferromagnetic polarons, especially for T=0.
+In previous work by some of the current authors, also treating the core spins classically, similar numerical results were obtained.^{2,7} However, a closer analysis of the data revealed that the features that had been interpreted by other authors to indicate phase separation (a discontinuity in the electron density versus the chemical potential, a pseudogap in the one-particle density of states) were, in fact, due to small, independent ferromagnetic polarons.
+Likewise, ferromagnetic polarons have been found for the almost empty lower Kondo band, for localized S=1/2 quantum spins.^{8,9} For the antiferromagnetic Kondo model,10 small ferromagnetic droplets were predicted by Kagan et al.11 The question arises whether the correct quantum-mechanical treatment of the S=3/2 core spins would favor phase separation instead of independent ferromagnetic polarons, especially for T=0.
 In this paper, we address the influence of quantum spins on this issue.

-The impact of a quantum mechanical treatment of spins on models for the Manganites has been addressed in Refs.
-12,13,14,15.
-In one dimension, quantum mechanical core spins with S=1/2 were employed in a number of studies conducted with the density matrix renormalization group (DMRG).^{8,9,16,17} Recently, Garcia et al.18 presented a phase diagram for S=1/2, which, however, was determined for only three values of the density and did not address the physically interesting region of doping, x<1/3, treated in this paper.
-Quantum mechanical spins with S=3/2 have been briefly addressed in an exploratory study.6 The authors report phase separation when the lower Kondo band is nearly filled.
+The impact of a quantum-mechanical treatment of spins on models for the manganites has been addressed in Refs.
+12-15.
+In one dimension, quantum-mechanical core spins with S=1/2 were employed in a number of studies conducted with the density-matrix renormalization group (DMRG).^{8,9,16,17} Recently, Garcia et al.18 presented a phase diagram for S=1/2, which, however, was determined for only three values of the density and did not address the physically interesting region of doping, x<1/3, treated in this paper.
+Quantum-mechanical spins with S=3/2 have been briefly addressed in an exploratory study.6 The authors report phase separation when the lower Kondo band is nearly filled.